ahabisaax/ahabisaax.github.io/content/projects/GANs/index.md

 This stable approach allowed us to successfully train a GAN to replicate the complex MJ distribution.
 Our results show that the generated samples are statistically indistinguishable from the true distribution, demonstrating that GANs are a viable and highly efficient alternative to traditional, slow Monte-Carlo sampling in astrophysics.

-An extension this work to train a CGAN where the temperature is passed in as a hyperparameter so that we learn the full conditional distribution and can load in the MJ for a given T.
+An extension this work to train a CGAN where the temperature is passed in as a hyperparameter so that we learn the full conditional distribution and can load in the random variate from the MJ for a given T.

 <!--more-->